-While most silk and synthetic items are washable, the dyes are sometimes not stable to wash.
+While silk is washable, the dyes are often not stable to wash.
 If color-blocked or printed, test for color bleeding to ensure best results.

-Some silk items can also have finishes that may be removed with washing; for example, a smooth hand may become pebbled.
-Perform a water test to ensure best results.
+While silk can absolutely be washed with the right tools and moves, sometimes the dyes used in this fabric are often not stable enough to wash.
+Silk can also have a finish that may be removed with washing; for example, a smooth finish may become pebbled.
+Before washing, always perform a water test to ensure best results.

-Handwashing is always the best and safest method for washing delicates.
+Handwashing is always the best and safest method for washing silk.

 Lay the item flat in its natural shape on a drying rack or hang to dry.
 Do not put it in the dryer!

-Most delicate items will be wrinkled after laundering.
+Most silk items will be wrinkled after laundering.
 We recommend steaming to remove wrinkles and rejuvenate the natural luster after washing.

 To freshen items between wearings, spritz with Delicate Spray.

-Most blouses, skirts and dresses can be hung on a hanger; however, be mindful of clips because they can leave marks on the material.
-Knit items should be stored folded to prevent stretching or distorting.
+A silk item such as a skirt or dress can be hung on a hanger; however, be mindful of clips because they can leave marks on the material.

 We recommend storing in a breathable cotton Hanging Storage Bag to protect from pests, dust, and yellowing.